×

 Are healthcare and health insurance expensive in Luanda?

 "Healthcare and health insurance in Luanda, can be quite expensive, especially for expatriates and those seeking high-quality medical services.
 The public healthcare system in Angola is generally considered to be inadequate, with limited resources, outdated equipment, and a shortage of qualified medical professionals.
 As a result, many people opt for private healthcare facilities, which offer better services but at a higher cost.
 Health insurance is also essential for those living in Luanda, as it can help cover the high costs of medical treatments and services.
 However, obtaining comprehensive health insurance can be expensive, particularly for international coverage.
-Overall, the cost of healthcare and health insurance in Luanda can be a significant financial burden for individuals and families," wrote one expat in Luanda.
+Overall, the cost of healthcare and health insurance in Luanda can be a significant financial burden for individuals and families," remarked one expat in Luanda.

 Is the cost of living in Luanda high?